psoder3/Image-Filters/README.md

 https://www.youtube.com/watch?v=Cf3IOMyhUw4

-If you wish to use this code, there are several external libraries you'll need to include such as ffmpeg, javacv, opencv.
-Good luck!
+If you wish to use this code, there are several external libraries you'll need to include such as ffmpeg, javacv, opencv, etc. Good luck!